-Mr. Louis is a descendant of Lebanese immigrants who came to the U.S. through Ellis Island, New York in the early 20th century.
-He understands and appreciates that the opportunities he's been afforded in the United States is the result of the hard work and many sacrifices made by his Lebanese ancestors.
+Daniel Louis is a descendant of Lebanese immigrants who came to the U.S. through Ellis Island, New York in the early 20th century.
+He understands and appreciates that the opportunities he has been afforded in the United States are the result of the hard work and many sacrifices made by his Lebanese ancestors.

 Mr. Louis graduated from Texas A&M School of Law in May 2014.
-While in law school, he worked for a prominent immigration law firm in Ft.
-Worth, and also received a fellowship at a local nonprofit where he spent six weeks working on family based and humanitarian immigration cases.
+While in law school, he worked for a prominent immigration law firm in Fort Worth.
+He also received a fellowship at a local nonprofit where he worked on family based and humanitarian immigration cases.
 Since receiving his law license in 2014, he has practiced primarily as an immigration attorney but also has extensive experience in family law, criminal defense, estate planning, and many civil matters.